sergiocollado/potpourri/notes_kubernetes.md

 ### Howto Multi-container Pods.

-to define several containers in a pod:
+To define several containers in a pod:

 ```
 apiVersion: v1